Puddling (metallurgy): Puddled steel

-In the late 1840s German chemist Franz Anton Lohage developed a modification of the puddling process to produce not iron but steel at the Haspe Iron Works in Hagen; it was subsequently commercialized in Germany, France and the UK in the 1850s, and puddled steel was the main raw material for Krupp cast steel even in the 1870s.
-Before the development of the basic refractory lining and the wide-scale adoption of the Gilchrist–Thomas process ca. 1880 it complemented acidic Bessemer converters and open hearths because unlike them, the puddling furnace could utilize phosphorous ores abundant in Continental Europe.
+In the late 1840s, the German chemist Franz Anton Lohage developed a modification of the puddling process to produce not iron but steel at the Haspe Iron Works in Hagen; it was subsequently commercialized in Germany, France and the UK in the 1850s, and puddled steel was the main raw material for Krupp cast steel even in the 1870s.
+Before the development of the basic refractory lining (with magnesium oxide, MgO) and the wide-scale adoption of the Gilchrist–Thomas process ca. 1880 it complemented acidic Bessemer converters (with a refractory material made of SiO2|link=silica) and open hearths because unlike them, the puddling furnace could utilize phosphorous ores abundant in Continental Europe.

 Puddling furnace

 The puddling furnace is a metalmaking technology used to create wrought iron or steel from the pig iron produced in a blast furnace.
 The furnace is constructed to pull the hot air over the iron without the fuel coming into direct contact with the iron, a system generally known as a reverberatory furnace or open hearth furnace.
 The major advantage of this system is keeping the impurities of the fuel separated from the charge.